ibm-cloud-docs/account/acct-getstart-tutorial.md

 {: #account-gs-mfa}
 {: step}

-An the account owner, you can set up  multifactor authentication (MFA) for users in your account.
+An the account owner, complete the following steps to set up  multifactor authentication (MFA) for users in your account.

-Complete the following steps to enable MFA:

 1. Go to **Manage** > **Access (IAM)** > **Settings**.
 2. Click **Edit** for the Account login setting.